 Sound Engineering Degree Program Overviews

 Sound engineers work in several positions in recording studios and sound companies.
-Sound engineering degrees are technically and business-based, meant for graduates to go into their career understanding both sides of the job.
+Sound engineering degree programs include both technical and business coursework so that graduates go into their careers understanding both sides of the job.
 These programs are available as associate degrees and bachelor's degrees from 2-year and 4-year schools.
+Students learn the basics of audio engineering and how to work with live and recorded sound.
+The programs combine classroom work with hands-on experience.

 Associate Degrees in Sound Engineering